Boeing MQ-28 Ghost Bat: Testing and other possible uses

-After a full-scale mock-up was revealed at the 2019 Avalon Airshow, the first prototype aircraft achieved a power-on of its systems in March 2020, and was rolled out in May 2020 by Boeing Australia with the release of images showing a detailed prototype of the aircraft and a video to illustrate the drone's operational abilities.
+A full-scale mock-up was revealed at the 2019 Avalon Airshow.
+The first prototype aircraft achieved a power-on of its systems in March 2020, and was rolled out in May 2020 by Boeing Australia with the release of images showing a detailed prototype of the aircraft and a video to illustrate the drone's operational abilities.
 In May 2022, Australian Prime Minister Scott Morrison reflected "This is a truly historic moment for our country and for Australian defence innovation.
-The Loyal Wingman will be pivotal to exploring the critical capabilities our Air Force needs to protect our nation and its allies into the future."
+The Loyal Wingman is to be pivotal to exploring the critical capabilities our Air Force needs to protect our nation and its allies into the future."

 Boeing announced it powered up the engine of its first Airpower Teaming System (ATS) uncrewed aircraft for the first time in September 2020.
 The engine test was part of ground testing to prepare for its first flight before the end of 2020.

 The Boeing Airpower Teaming System (ATS) prototype moved under its own power for the first time in October 2020, conducting low-speed taxi tests at RAAF Base Amberley.
 The Boeing Airpower Teaming System later performed a high-speed taxi test at an unnamed remote location in December 2020.

 The first test flight of the prototype occurred at RAAF Base Woomera on 27 February 2021.
 Two more test flights occurred at RAAF Woomera Range Complex in early November 2021 where a prototype successfully raised and engaged its landing gear while a second prototype completed its first test flight.

 In August 2022, it was revealed by United States Secretary of the Air Force Frank Kendall that preliminary discussions were being held about purchasing the MQ-28 for US service.
 The 2023 Defence budget revealed that a Combat Collaborative Aircraft Project Arrangement for greater collaboration on the MQ-28 had been signed with the US in line with the recommendations made in the Defence Strategic Review.